damianfraszczak/rpasdt/docs/files/sample_codes.md

+# Sample codes
-# Sample code for simulation and evaluation rumor diffusion in the network
+##  Sample code for simulation and evaluation rumor diffusion in the network
 Presented simulation is performed for:
 - two diffusion model - `SI` with beta = 0.88 and `SIS` with beta = 0.88 and lambda = 0.005
 - the experiment will be run under Watts-Strogatz topology with n=100, k = 4 and p =0.5
 - there will be 5 randomly selected sources